Do you know your family’s love language?

 Acts of Service:

-• Helping with tasks: Assisting children with homework and school projects, or sharing household chores not only lightens the load but demonstrates your willingness to support and care for the important people in your life.
+• Helping with tasks: Assisting children with homework and school projects, or sharing household chores with a partner not only lightens the load but demonstrates your willingness to support and care for the important people in your life.

-• Meeting their needs: Anticipating and fulfilling their practical needs, like preparing meals, packing lunches, or helping kids get ready for bed, shows them that you're attentive and invested in their well-being.
+• Meeting their needs: Anticipating and fulfilling practical needs, such as preparing meals, packing lunches, or helping kids get ready for bed, shows you're attentive and invested in other people’s well-being.

-• Accompanying them: Attending doctor's appointments, or special events demonstrates your commitment to being present and involved in their lives.
+• Accompanying them: Attending doctor's appointments, or special events demonstrates your commitment to being present and involved in your loved ones’ lives.

 Gifts: